-It was always going to be a challenging design and build in many ways.
-The land itself was often wet, certainly rugged and there was a deep burn running through what was to become the heart of the adventure play site.
-And then add in the logistics of it being on The Isle of Arran, only accessible on a Caledonian MacBrayne ferry.
+This design and build project was always going to be a challenging one in many ways.
+The land itself was rugged, often wet, and there was a deep burn running through what was to become the heart of the adventure play site.
+Then add in the logistics of it being on the Isle of Arran, only accessible by ferry, and the project became a tricky one from the outset!

-After the commercial success of the adventure play at NTS Culzean, it became a far simpler decision for the NTS to give us the go ahead.
-The build itself took only fourteen weeks with a CAPCO team of up to eight on site at any one time, including local recruits.
-It’s now looking great and giving thousands of children and parents some amazing adventurous outdoor fun, running and playing together in a stunning Scottish location.
+After the commercial success of the adventure play at NTS Culzean, National Trust for Scotland were more than happy for CAP.Co to be on site in another NTS property.
+CAP.Co were commissioned to build the first phase of the design - the squirrel play.
+The build itself only took fourteen weeks with a CAP.Co team of up to eight on site at any one time, including local Arran recruits.
+It’s now looking great, settling into its surroundings and giving thousands of children and parents some amazing adventurous outdoor fun, running and playing together in a stunning Scottish location.